Annualised (includes dividend)

 How do subscribers get the stockletter?

-2. A download option from your MAS dashboard by logging in with your registered email id and password https://advisor.moneylife.in/dashboard.html#downloads
+You can access your stockletter from your MAS dashboard by logging in with your registered email id and password https://advisor.moneylife.in/profile.html#downloads

 What is the frequency?